Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Introduction

 \section{Introduction}

-Contrastive multimodal vision-language models have demonstrated impressive zero-shot capabilities \cite{radford2021learning, jia2021scaling, zhai2023sigmoid}.
-These advancements have facilitated the use of language as an API for vision tasks, with captions functioning as adaptive classes, enabling a wide range of applications.
-The typical objective function InfoNCE, maximizes mutual information between the global summary vector of an image and its representation.
-However, the use of pooling functions to create global representations poses challenges for granular tasks like segmentation, which require pixel-level features.
-Notably, across various vision-centric benchmarks, unimodal models such as DINOv2 significantly outperform CLIP-like models \cite{tong2024cambrian, tong2024eyes}.
-As the field progresses, there is an increasing demand for multimodal systems that can efficiently adapt to new modalities and tasks without extensive retraining.
-This evolution highlights the need for more flexible and efficient approaches to multimodal learning.
+Contrastive multimodal vision-language models have recently demonstrated impressive zero-shot capabilities \cite{radford2021learning, jia2021scaling, zhai2023sigmoid}.
+These advancements facilitate the use of language as an API for vision tasks, treating captions as adaptive classes to support a wide range of applications.
+However, current models face significant challenges: the typical objective function, InfoNCE, is designed to maximize mutual information between the global summary vector of an image and its text representation.
+This global approach, which relies on pooling functions within the CLIP vision encoder, struggles to deliver the pixel-level granularity required for tasks like segmentation \cite{bicaimproving}.
+In contrast, recent advances in uni-modal vision encoders, such as the DINOv2 \cite{oquab2023dinov2}, have demonstrated strong performance in both global and local vision tasks.
+The CLIP text encoder is limited by its English-only tokenizer and a fixed token length of 77, restricting it's long-context and multilingual retrieval capabilities.
+Meanwhile unimodal language encoders \cite{reimers2024sentence-transformers}, excel in multilingual, and long-context abilities, as evidenced by improved performance on MTEB benchmarks \cite{muennighoff2022mteb}.
+Despite these advances in unimodal models, the current strategy for aligning vision and language models usually involves full retraining of vision and language encoders, which is both computationally expensive and inflexible.

-While efforts have been made to develop more efficient CLIP-like models, they often compromise on performance or still demand significant resources.
-For instance, LiT \cite{zhai2022lit} achieves comparable performance to CLIP but still requires training on 256 TPU cores with over 4 billion image-caption pairs.
-Smaller-scale attempts like LiLT \cite{khancontrastive} show promise in retrieval tasks but struggle with zero-shot classification accuracy.
+This paper proposes a framework for vision-language alignment that efficiently leverages advanced uni-modal vision and language encoders, creating adaptable multimodal models by training only projectors between their frozen embedding spaces.
+Current efforts to create more efficient CLIP models often compromise on either performance or still require significant resources.
+For example, LiT \cite{zhai2022lit} achieves comparable results to CLIP but relies on massive compute resources, while smaller-scale models like LiLT \cite{khancontrastive} may lack sufficient concepts in their training datasets, limiting their zero-shot domain transfer accuracy.

-In this paper, we propose an alternative approach to vision-language multimodal alignment that strives to address these challenges.
-Our method builds upon the recent findings suggesting semantic similarities between well-trained unimodal vision and language embeddings \cite{Maniparambil_2024_CVPR, huh2024platonic}.
-By leveraging these semantic similarities, we explore the potential of creating efficient CLIP-like models by training lightweight projection layers between unimodal frozen models.